 I started Sharps & Flatirons in 2014 to supplement the writing on classical music that appears under my name in Boulder Weekly .
 I currently live in Longmont, and have been in the Boulder area since I moved to Colorado in 2009.
 I am a retired staff member and adjunct assistant professor of music at the University of Iowa.

-In addition to writing about music, I play clarinet in community bands in Longmont and Boulder, and in an on-again-off-again woodwind quintet, the Longmont Windtette, that performs when all members are in town.
+In addition to writing about music, I play clarinet in community bands in Longmont and Boulder, and in Alamos, a flute-clarinet duo with flutist Martha Ramos, with whom I was in a community orchestra in San Diego in the early 1970s.
 And of course, I love to hike and ski in Colorado’s incomparable mountains.

 For Sharps & Flatirons, I hope to bring you articles about events that there is not enough room for in a weekly newspaper, in addition to links to the stories in Boulder Weekly (Performance Previews); news about the local classical music scene (Music News); an occasional review of particularly compelling or interesting performances (Performance Reviews); and discussions and perspectives on topics of interest from the wider classical music world (Viewpoints).
-In covering performances, I will concentrate on Boulder County and environs, although when time allows I will probably venture outside of that area as well—but only on an occasional and highly individual basis.
+In covering performances, I will concentrate on Boulder County and environs, although when time allows I will venture outside of that area as well, especially to the Central City Opera and the Santa Fe Opera.
 I do not promise to be comprehensive in any way.
 Like all blogs, this will reflect the personal interests, not to say quirks, of the author.

 I look forward to hearing any constructive input from members of the vital, sophisticated and passionate audience that we are all fortunate to be part of in Boulder.